michaeldini/giftool2/README.md

 ## Features

-- Convert videos to GIFs
 - Upload a video file
 - Select a start and end time for the GIF
-- preview the start and end frames
-- Create and download the GIF
+- Convert video to GIF

 ## Usage